 While preparing to join Tokyo and Osaka into a single mega region with the new SCMaglev train, Greater Nagoya also sees the need to strengthen its position as a hub city in Central Japan.
-It is improving its infrastructure to welcome the opening of the maglev line in 2027.
+Although the official opening date of SCMAGLEV is now expected to be postponed, a move to strengthen its position in the Chukyo region is underway.
 In terms of tourism, MICE, cruise tourism, and theme park are the sectors Greater Nagoya is working on.

 In the coming future, the Nagoya International Exhibition Hall In the port area, known as Portmesse Nagoya, is under redevelopment.
 The First Exhibition Hall will be relocated to a nearby plot in front of Kinjo-futo station in October 2022, expanding the GFA to 20,000 sq m in total.
 It will also incorporate a concert hall, volleyball and basketball facilities.
 The Second and Third Exhibition Halls are scheduled to reopen in 2026.
 The total area of the three buildings will be expanded from 34,000 sq.m. to 60,000 sq.m.
 An extension of the Mei-Nikan Expressway, which runs around the radius of 10 km from the city center, to the Port of Nagoya will further increase the accessibility of Portmesse Nagoya.